DVDMVN/STT811_ALZ_PROJ/README.md

 📄 `util.py`
 - Global helper functions.
 May be refactored later to be more specified.

-📔 `download_dataset.ipynb`
-- Some code to download the dataset using the python kaggle API.
-Since the data is small enough, the data can be uploaded to GitHub without replication issue, so this notebook may not be used.

 📓 `master_notebook.ipynb`
 - Conglomerate master notebook for exploration of the data in an interactive manner.